bitwit/BWSwipeRevealCell/README.md

 The point at which pan elasticity starts, and `state` changes.
 Defaults to the height of the `UITableViewCell` (i.e. when it form a perfect square)

-**var progress:CGFloat**
+**(readonly) var progress:CGFloat**

-A number between 0 and 1 to indicate progress toward reaching threshold int the current swiping direction
+A number between 0 and 1 to indicate progress toward reaching threshold in the current swiping direction.
+Useful for changing UI gradually as the user swipes.

 **var shouldExceedThreshold: Bool**